Rika Kihira: 2025–26 season: Debut of Kihira/Nishiyama

-In September 2025, Kihira announced that she had teamed up with Shingo Nishiyama with the intention to compete in the ice dance discipline along with continuing to train as a singles skater.
-She also shared that she and Nishiyama would train at the Ice Academy of Montreal in Montreal, Quebec, Canada.
+In September 2025, Kihira announced that she had teamed up with Shingo Nishiyama with the intention to compete in the ice dance discipline while also continuing to train as a singles skater.
+She also shared that she and Nishiyama would train at the Ice Academy of Montreal in Montreal, Quebec, Canada, coached by Romain Haguenauer, Marie-France Dubreuil, and Patrice Lauzon.

 In late October, Kihira/Nishiyama debuted as a team at the 2025 Western Sectional Championships, a qualifying competition for the Japanese National Championships, where they won the bronze medal.
 Prior to the event, Kihira suffered a minor rib fracture.

+In late December, Kihira/Nishiyama competed at the 2025–26 Japan Championships, where they finished in fourth place.

+2026–27 season

+Kihira/Nishiyama debuted internationally at the 2026 Kinoshita Group Cup, where they placed 8th.

 Skating technique

 Kihira is regarded as a complete skater for her combination of technical and artistic excellence.
 Analysts have praised the execution and quality of her jumps, noting their textbook, efficient technique and exceptional distance, rotation speed, rhythm, effortlessness, flow, landing quality, and body position.

 Her triple Axel and triple Lutz have received GOE as high as +3.09 and +2.36, respectively.
 She has notably never received an edge call in her junior or senior career since both her Lutz and Flip have correct take-off edges.

 In addition to executing her jumps with high GOE scores, Kihira is also known for landing challenging and difficult jumps.
 She is the first female skater to land eight fully rotated triples in a program.
 She has landed triple Axels and triple Axel-triple toe loops in international competition, being the first and now one of two ladies who has achieved the latter.
 She was the youngest lady to land the triple Axel in an ISU-sanctioned competition until Alysa Liu.
 She has also landed triple Axels in a three-part combination in domestic competition.
 She is training the quad toe loop and quad Salchow.
 She first attempted the quad Salchow in competition at the 2019–20 Grand Prix Final during her free skate, fully rotating but falling on the jump.
 Her second attempt in competition, at the 2020-21 Japanese National Championships, was landed cleanly with positive grades of execution.

-Not only a strong technician known for the quality of her jumps, but she has also been praised for her mature artistry, particularly her overall skating skills and quality of movement, with analysts noting her edge work, multi-directional skating, speed/acceleration, ice coverage, flow, upper body carriage, and extension.
+In addition to her jumps, analysts have discussed her skating skills and presentation, including her edge work, multi-directional skating, acceleration, ice coverage, flow, upper-body carriage, and extension.